Zirui24/AdaptParamOb_ACMotorSensorlessControl/README.md

 This repository demonstrates the model-based adaptive observer for unified synchronous machine sensorless drives in full speed region.
 Both simulation on python and Matlab2019b are given.

+# Note
+The simulation in this repository is an earlier version proposed in ECCE 2023, where the speed ripple term within the observer is not added.
+Only the experiment code in embedded code for the manuscript in TIA (under review) is provided.

 # Citing
 The multiparameter estimator under sensorless control is first introducted at: